mrrocks/framer-workflow/README.md

-# framer-workflow
+# Framer workflow for Alfred

-Alfred workflow to find and open Framer projects with Framer Studio
+This simple workflow lets you search and open Framer projects with Framer Studio.